Role guide

 When you're deciding who to protect tonight, run through this checklist:

-Is the Sheriff revealed and under pressure?
-Protect the Sheriff.
-Day vote immunity plus Doctor night protection makes the Sheriff nearly untouchable.
+Is the Seer revealed and under pressure?
+Protect the Seer.
+Day vote immunity plus Doctor night protection makes the Seer nearly untouchable.
 This is the Lover's highest-value play.

-Is a Citizen being railroaded by what looks like a Mafia-driven vote?
+Is a Villager being railroaded by what looks like a Werewolf-driven vote?
 Protect them.
-Preventing a mislynch is your core purpose.
+Preventing a misvote is your core purpose.
 If the accusation feels manufactured and the target's defense is logical, step in.

 Are you unsure about everyone?
-Protect the player with the strongest voting record — the person who's been on the correct side of the most eliminations.
-They're statistically most likely to be town, and the Mafia probably wants them gone.
+Protect the player with the strongest voting record — the person who's been on the correct side of the most votes.
+They're statistically most likely to be town, and the Werewolves probably want them gone.

 See Also